Is Your Garden Ready for Winter? Discover the Benefits of Winter Mulching

 Mulching Before VS After a Freeze

-If you still have some annual plants in the ground and want to extend the growing season, apply mulch when the temperature starts to fall, and there has been a light frost but before there has been a hard freeze.
-Look at our blog for more information on extending the harvest and overwintering.
-For mulching perennials, wait until a hard freeze to apply mulch.
+For mulching perennials, wait until after a hard freeze to apply mulch.
 Once there has been a hard freeze, the perennial will go dormant.
 During this dormant period, the mulch will help protect the plant from the upheaval of the freeze/thaw cycle that can happen in the early winter.
 The mulch also gives another layer of organic material that can benefit the soil.

-How much mulch should I use/apply?
+How much mulch should I apply?

-Lasagna mulching is also an option.
+• Lasagna mulching is also an option.
 This involves adding layers of brown and green material and allowing it to decompose in the garden.
+This is part of the no-till gardening method.

-For woody plants, leave some space between mulch and plants to discourage rodents from eating the plant as they tunnel through the mulch.
+• For woody plants, leave some space between mulch and plants to discourage rodents from eating the plant as they tunnel through the mulch.
 Also, plants can get “cankers” caused by fungi or bacteria from mulch that is too close.

-In the spring, when you no longer need a heavy blanket, remove mulch slowly, so the ground warms up slowly.
+• In the spring, when you no longer need a heavy blanket, remove mulch slowly so the ground warms up slowly.
 This will allow the perennials to start sprouting.
 Then, after the more severe weather is past, just move the mulch over to plant your spring crops.

 Leave a comment